ARHSG23/ARHSG23/README.md

 - 👋 Hi, I’m @ARHSG23
-- 👀 I’m interested in leading DevOps Teams and Data Analysis
+- 👀 I’m interested in leading DevOps teams and data analysis
 - 🌱 I’m currently learning the best software development workflows
 - 💞️ I’m looking to collaborate on maximizing team potential
 - 📫 How to reach me: Send me a message